mindkin/hourfleet/docs/youconfigure.md

 					"LateFees": {
 						"GracePeriodMinutes": 15 // How long after the maximum usage, that late fees start accumulating }
-				},
-				"Display": {
-					"DisplayDurations": "false" // Whether to display the duration of use instead of the costs of use }
+				}
 			}
 		}